 Childhood Protection

-Our initiatives aim to prevent human trafficking and labor exploitation in India and the United States, advance the rights of children in undocumented, refugee, and detention settings, and provide a framework to strengthen multidisciplinary education around the policies and practices of child protection.
+- The prevention of human trafficking and labor exploitation in India and the United States while advancing the rights of children in undocumented, refugee, and detention settings and providing a framework to strengthen multidisciplinary education around the policies and practices of child protection.

 Crisis Resilience and Response